 Agentic AI systems share several core capabilities.
 Goal decomposition is the ability to break a high-level objective into actionable subtasks.
 Tool use means the agent can interact with external systems like APIs, databases, email, and file systems.
 Memory allows the agent to retain context across interactions and learn from previous attempts.
 Reasoning enables the agent to evaluate options and make judgment calls when the path forward is ambiguous.

 The agentic AI market is growing rapidly because the ROI case is compelling.
-Businesses that deploy AI agents effectively can automate workflows that previously required skilled human labor, not just repetitive data entry.
+Businesses that deploy custom AI agents effectively can automate workflows that previously required skilled human labor, not just repetitive data entry.
 The result is not incremental efficiency gains but fundamental changes in how work gets done and how many people are needed to do it.